 - Find part-time work in your new career.
 Increasingly look for paid opportunities.
 Contract work, internships, and consulting gigs provide income and develop your résumé.
 Ask your network what’s available in your new field.

 Changing my career was one of the best decisions I ever made.
 That’s easy to say in retrospect.
 At first, it felt like packing a parachute after jumping out of an airplane.
 If making the leap for yourself is too terrifying, take just a small step and reach out to folks who can help.
 Start networking and talking with the people you already know and get introductions.
-If you need help from a professional, consider hiring a career change coach.
+If you need help from a professional, consider hiring a career (opens in new tab) change coach (opens in new tab).
 You may have a long road ahead of you — there’s no need to go it alone!

 Matt J. Goren is an Assistant Professor of Financial Planning at The American College of Financial Services (opens in new tab)who focuses on the interplay of personal finance and psychology.
 In addition to teaching and developing content, he provides strategic consulting on financial literacy initiatives and hosts a personal finance radio show, Nothing Funny About Money, which was named 2018’s most outstanding consumer financial information resource by the AFCPE.